-We have invested in modern technology to preserve the gift of sight for our patients.
-As such, at Eyes in the Glebe both the advanced OCT scan and retinal imaging are standard components of a comprehensive eye examination and included in the standard $169 fee.
-Please note that patients who are insured by OHIP for their eye health evaluation, the OCT scan is not covered by OHIP and will incur an additional fee of $50 (performed at different intervals depending on age).
+We have invested in modern technology for early ocular disease detection.
+At Eyes in the Glebe both the advanced OCT scan and retinal imaging are standard components of a comprehensive eye examination and included in the $180 examination fee.
+Please note that patients who are insured by OHIP for their eye health evaluation, the OCT scan is not covered by OHIP and will incur an additional fee of $75 (performed at different intervals depending on age).
 Private insurance coverage is an agreement between the insurance company and the patient.
 Every insurance plan is different and thus it is impossible for our office to know the specifics of each individual plan.
 As such, it is the patient’s responsibility to confirm insurance coverage and eligibility.
 Eyes in the Glebe does not bill insurance plans directly.
 Please note that we are a cashless office, and accept debit and credit payments only.
 Contact lens fittings require extra time and assessment and incur additional fees (see below).

 At Eyes in the Glebe, we value technology and preserving the gift of sight for as long as possible.
 The OCT scan goes much deeper than a typical retinal photograph; the OCT scan is a non-invasive medical imaging technique used to observe the individual tissue layers behind the eye which are impossible to see with the naked eye.
 An ocular coherence tomography (OCT) is used to detect and monitor early signs of macular degeneration, glaucoma, diabetic retinopathy as well as many other eye complications.
 Both retinal imaging and an OCT scan are standard components of a comprehensive eye examination at Eyes in the Glebe for patients between the ages of 20-64.
 Please note that patients who are insured by OHIP for their eye health evaluation, the OCT scan is not covered by OHIP and will incur an additional fee.